Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-18-2021 Regulations on Admission and Training for Doctoral Degrees.md

     the following requirements:
-    a)  The time and location of the thesis evaluation session and thesis summary are publicly announced on the training institution\'s website (except for the case of confidential thesis evaluation);
+    a)  The time and location of the thesis evaluation session and thesis summary are publicly announced on the training institution's website (except for the case of confidential thesis evaluation);
     b)  Do not organize a thesis evaluation session when there are less than 05 Council members present or more than 01 person absent;